home-assistant/hassbian-scripts/README.md

 After this script has been run, add CEC to your `configuration.yaml` file as usual.

 This script was originaly contributed by [@Landrash](https://github.com/Landrash).

 ### Install OpenZWave *(install_openzwave.sh)*
-This script compiles OpenZWave, installs OZWCP(open-zwave-control-panel) and add symlinks the library and the OpenZWave configuration directory for easy usage.
+This script compiles OpenZWave, installs OZWCP(open-zwave-control-panel) and symlinks the library and the OpenZWave configuration directory for easy usage.

 Script is run with as the `pi` user with the following command.
 Normal runtime for this scripts is about 90 minutes.
 ```